1960s Philips Outdoor Wall Lamp

 Manufacturer: Koninklijke Philips N.V., Eindhoven, The Netherlands.

 Other versions: This 1960s Philips outdoor wall lamp exists in several colours, as you can see.
 Probably some other colours were also made.
+In Belgium and France this lamp is named Antibes, according to the 1965 catalogue.
+In The Netherlands they used numbers.
+Most of the Philips lamps were made in Belgium.

 This rare seen garden/outdoor wall lamp is from an old stock, it is NOS (New Old Stock) and was never used.
 That’s why the paper Philips sticker is still present and the most important: it still exists.
 Garden lamps from that period never lasted longer than 5 years or so.
 They started to rust in no time.